 Step 4: I refined the painting, still blending most strokes to create soft transitions.
 Note the unblended highlights on the lips and jewelry.

-Final Step: I completed Reckless Abandon by adding key strokes that I left unblended.
+Final Step: I completed Reckless Abandon by leaving key strokes unblended.
 These include highlights on the dress, details on the scarf around the hips, and highlights on the eyelids and lips.

-For more of Schneider’s thoughts on blending, as well as the tool(s) he finds work best for getting the job done, be sure to check out the October 2017 issue of Pastel Journal.
-And, discover how this artist paints eyes using pastels with this free download.
+Learn more of Schneider’s thoughts on blending, as well as the tool(s) he finds work best for getting the job done, in this issue of Pastel Journal.

 Bonus Tip: Preparing Your Surface